UPDATE: You can find this blog and others about idioms in our new GMAT Idiom eBook!

 Similarly, the idiom based on Q, P is a perfectly valid participial modifier construction.
 Again, Q is the thing doing the supporting, and P is the thing supported.

-6) Based on 25 years of research in the field, the doctor had a hunch that the new medicine would be successful.
+6) The doctor’s hunch, based on 25 years of research in the field, was that the new medicine would be successful.

-Here, the participial phrase “based on 25 years of research in the field” modifies the noun it touches, the noun “doctor” — the doctor, in his capacity as a medical problem-solver, is supported by his years of research.
+Here, the participial phrase “based on 25 years of research in the field” modifies the noun it touches, the noun “hunch” — the doctor’s hunch is supported by his many years of research.
 This is perfectly correct.

 This idiom, though, is wantonly abused in colloquial speech.